Tyson3101/Auto-TikTok-Scroller/README.md

 ## Bookmarklet:

-### Click the link and save the shown links to your bookmarks (Drag to your bookmark bar)
+### Click the link and save the shown link to your bookmarks (Drag to your bookmark bar)

 [https://tyson3101.github.io/Auto-TikTok-Scroller/bookmarklet/bookmarklet.html](https://tyson3101.github.io/Auto-TikTok-Scroller/bookmarklet/bookmarklet.html)